VR’s next goal: Quickly winning over new users

 Solving the hardware issues is only a piece of the puzzle.
 For some of the PC-dependent headsets, the software setup process remains annoyingly long.
 Even with headsets and controllers that were already set up, I’ve seen public VR demo stations at Microsoft Stores where first-time users witness driver errors and hiccups in selecting Windows apps.
 There are no such problems on Sony’s PlayStation VR platform, but I have yet to see a PSVR demo station in any local store — the benefits of Sony’s straightforward setup experience only become apparent once you’ve purchased the hardware.

-All of the major VR headset makers appear to understand that their devices have to become simpler to use, or risk alienating prospective customers.
+All of the major VR headset makers appear to understand that their devices have to become simpler to use or they risk alienating prospective customers.
 Whether one views their latest moves as obvious evolutionary steps or necessary responses to an existential threat depends on your perspective on VR as a whole.
 VR naysayers are certain that the technology is dying, while manufacturers and optimists are seeing slow but steady growth of an undeniably transformative technology.

 I’m personally all for changes that make VR easier for more new users to enjoy, unless they compromise the comfort or immersion of experienced users.
 Given recent trends, my biggest concern is that future VR gear will start shipping with “ready for museum” earphones and detachable components by default, requiring users to make post-purchase customizations to optimize their immersion — possibly necessitating additional parts.

-Ideally, VR hardware makers will realize that what’s good for five- or ten-minute sessions on public demo hardware isn’t ideal for products used exclusively and repeatedly by one person, then figuring out a way to satisfy both demo users and owners.
+Ideally, VR hardware makers will realize that what’s good for five- or ten-minute sessions on public demo hardware isn’t ideal for products used exclusively and repeatedly by one person, then figure out a way to satisfy both demo users and owners.
 A solution that’s designed and shipped specifically for home use, but customizable for public use at an institution’s greater expense, strikes me as the right compromise going forward.